-- 1 Press STOP.

-- 2 Select an option:

-- To resume your activity, select Resume.

-- To save the activity and return to watch mode, select Save > Done.

-- To suspend your activity and resume it at a later time, select Resume Later.

-- To mark a lap, select Lap.

-- To navigate back to the starting point of your activity along the path you traveled, select Back to Start > TracBack.

-NOTE: This feature is available only for activities that use GPS.

-To navigate back to the starting point of your activity by the most direct path, select Back to Start > Straight Line.

-NOTE: This feature is available only for activities that use GPS.

-- To measure the difference between your heart rate at the end of the activity and your heart rate two minutes later, select Recovery HR, and wait while the timer counts down. - To discard the activity and return to watch mode, select Discard > ✓.
+- 1 Press GPS. - 2 Select an option: - To resume your activity, select Resume. - · To save the activity and view the details, select Save, press GPS, and select an option. - NOTE: After you save the activity, you can enter self-evaluation data. - To suspend your activity and resume it at a later time, select Resume Later. - To mark a lap, select Lap. - To navigate back to the starting point of your activity along the path you traveled, select Back to Start > TracBack. - NOTE: This feature is available only for activities that use GPS. - To navigate back to the starting point of your activity by the most direct path, select Back to Start > Straight Line. - NOTE: This feature is available only for activities that use GPS. - To measure the difference between your heart rate at the end of the activity and your heart rate two minutes later, select Recovery HR, and wait while the timer counts down. - · To discard the activity, select Discard.

-NOTE: After stopping the activity, the device saves it automatically after 30 minutes.
+NOTE: After stopping the activity, the watch saves it automatically after 30 minutes.